On the multivariable generalization of Anderson-Apostol sums: Other weighted averages

-Now we provide an application of Theorem~\ref{Thm3}.
-In particular, we derive formulas for weighted averages of the product of the $\gcd$-sum function with weights being the Gamma function, Binomial coefficients, and Bernoulli polynomials by takeing $f_i=\phi$ and $g_i={\bf 1}$ for all $i= 1,\ldots, n$ into Eqs.~\eqref{eq13}, \eqref{eq14} and \eqref{eq15} to obtain the following results: \begin{cor} Let $k_1, \ldots, k_n \in \NN$ and let $a\ge 2$ be a fixed integer.
-Then we have:
+\end{theorem} Now we provide an application of Theorem~\ref{Thm3}.
+In particular, we derive formulas for weighted averages of the product of the $\gcd$-sum function with weights being the Gamma function, Binomial coefficients, and Bernoulli polynomials by taking $f_i=\phi$ and $g_i={\bf 1}$ for all $i= 1,\ldots, n$ into Eqs.~\eqref{eq13}, \eqref{eq14} and \eqref{eq15}.
+We obtain the following results: \begin{corol} Under the hypothesis of Theorem~\ref{Thm3}, we have

 and

 In the case $m=1$, we have